NEW: Your playbook to 10x donor lifetime value

 To craft an effective sponsorship letter:

-- Include details about the sponsorship: Outline what you’re asking for clearly with compelling language that describes the opportunity and highlights any sponsorship levels or benefits they’ll receive in return to avoid leaving potential sponsors guessing.
+• Include details about the sponsorship: Outline your ask clearly with compelling language that describes the opportunity and highlights any sponsorship levels or benefits they’ll receive in return to avoid leaving potential sponsors guessing.

-- Keep it clear and concise: Even if you have a lot to share, aim for a clear, focused message.
-Avoid overwhelming the reader with jargon or lengthy paragraphs.
+• Keep it clear and concise: Aim for a clear, focused message, even if you have a lot to share.
+However, avoid overwhelming the reader with jargon or lengthy paragraphs.

 How do you write an email asking for a sponsorship?